tommyvange/TeamViewerHost-Deployment-Scripts/readme.md

 -   [Optional] `NoShortcut`: Disables the creation of desktop shortcuts if set.
 -   [Optional] `DeviceAlias`: Specifies the device alias.
 Defaults to `%COMPUTERNAME%`.
 -   [Optional] `InstallerPath`: Specifies the path to the `TeamViewer_Host.msi` installer.
 Defaults to `./TeamViewer_Host.msi`.
+-   [Optional] `InstallSecurityKeyRedirection`: If set, adds `INSTALLSECURITYKEYREDIRECTION=1` to the MSI install arguments.
+Defaults to false.
+-   [Optional] `SettingsFile`: Specifies the path to a settings file.
+Adds `SETTINGSFILE="path"` to the MSI arguments.
+Defaults to nothing.

 ### Fallback to Configuration File